Argentina v Peru (1978 FIFA World Cup)

 FIFA arranged for the Brazil-Poland match to be played before Argentina-Peru, citing television and ticket sales issues.
 Match times had been agreed long before the start of the World Cup.
-The measure was objected by Brazil when both games were played non-simultaneously, since in this way the Albiceleste team could know in advance the number of goals they had to score.
-FIFA generally held the matches of the same group on different days or times, at that time it was not usual for the matches of the same group to be played simultaneously.
-After 1982 FIFA World Cup would the defining group matches would be played simultaneously after the Disgrace of Gijón, another World Cup controversy.
+Brazil objected to the measure, since the Albiceleste team would know in advance the number of goals they had to score.
+FIFA generally held the matches of the same group on different days or times, but neither was it unusual for matches of the same group to be played simultaneously.
+After the Disgrace of Gijón at the next World Cup, the defining group matches would be played simultaneously to remove the advantage or disadvantage of teams playing later in their groups.

-In 2012 it was rumored that FIFA could investigate the matter, and if it found evidence that an arrangement existed, it could annul the title to Argentina.
-But there were no major attempts by FIFA in this regard.

 Background

 Argentina

-Argentina was runner-up in the 1930 FIFA World Cup held in Uruguay where the host country won the title 4-2.
-After that, the furthest Argentina had gone in a World Cup was the quarterfinals at the 1966 FIFA World Cup held in England when Argentina lost 0-1 against England when Antonio Ubaldo Rattín was sent off after insulting the referee despite the fact that he did not understand Spanish.
+Argentina was runner-up in the 1930 FIFA World Cup held in Uruguay where the host country won the title 4–2.
+After that, the furthest Argentina had gone in a World Cup was the quarter-finals at the 1966 FIFA World Cup held in England when Argentina lost 0–1 against England when Antonio Ubaldo Rattín was sent off after insulting the referee despite the fact that he did not understand Spanish.
 Regardless, Argentina qualified in all World Cups except for the 1970 FIFA World Cup in Mexico and declined to participate in 1938, 1950 and 1954.
 Due to being the hosts of the 1978 FIFA World Cup, Argentina did not have to qualify.

 Argentina had also won the Copa América in 1921, 1925, 1927, 1929, 1937, 1941, 1945, 1946, 1947, 1955, 1957 and 1959 and the champions of the 1960 Panamerican Championship and runners-up in 1916, 1917, 1920, 1923, 1924, 1926, 1935, 1942, 1959 extra (South American championship) and 1967.
-At the Olympic Games, the senior team achieved its greatest achievement at the 1928 Summer Olympics, winning the silver medal.
+At the Olympic Games, the senior team achieved its greatest achievement at the 1928 Summer Olympics, winning the silver medal (after losing the gold medal also for the Uruguay).